Frank T. M. White: Rehabilitation of Tin Mining, Malaya

 In 1945, Frank TM White was posted to Malaya as a civilian with the British Military Administration.
 He was engaged primarily in rehabilitation of the tin mines, and writing mining law.
 His assignment was to address the impact of the scorched earth policy which had rendered many mines inoperable.
 Given its enormous economic importance, this required immediate attention to tin mining.
-He traveled to mining districts to inspect their state of repair, and developed a scheme for the return of equipment from Japanese centres of utilization.
+He traveled to mining districts to inspect their state of repair and developed a scheme for the return of equipment from Japanese centres of utilisation.
 Military administration ended in March 1946, and White's post reverted to H.M.
 Colonial Mines Service where his role called upon his knowledge of mining law, policies and practices.
 To adjudicate on legal matters, he qualified as a Magistrate in the field of mining law, with responsibility for a Warden's Court.
 He developed policy documents to guide mining practices.
 He reported on specific regions, such as the Borneo Territories, and at times administered the mining industries of Selangor, Negri Sembilan and Malacca, three of the principal mining states of the Malayan Federation (which came into being on 1 February 1948, as successor to the initial Malayan Union which had proven to be politically unsustainable).
 Times became more turbulent in 1948, with the onset of guerrilla warfare by the Malayan National Liberation Army, setting in motion what became known as the Malayan Emergency.
 Tin mines and rubber plantations were especially targeted, primarily because of their economic value and relative isolation.
 In 1949, while still based in Malaya, he served briefly as mining adviser to Siam, to appraise and advise on their post-war mining rehabilitation issues.

 As measures of the effectiveness of this rehabilitation effort over the period 1946–1949, active mines increased from 219 to 660, national output from 8,432 to 54,910 tons, and export value from US$24.7 million to $261.4 million.